vwhope/news-scraper/README.md

 * Improve UI so all text displays with the same width
 * Add Progress bar when scraping articles so user knows the application is working
 * Expand "search" options
+* In production - may remove the Clear Database option OR add "are you sure" option
+* Sort "Saved Articles" by date to match "Scrape Articles" sort